arez/arez/docs/transactions.md

 ## Tracking Transactions

 Transaction can also be `tracking` or `non-tracking`.
-A `tracking` transaction detects accesses of [observables](observable_values.md) and [computed values](computed_values.md) within the scope of a transaction.
+A `tracking` transaction detects accesses of [observables](observable_values.md) and [computable values](computable_values.md) within the scope of a transaction.
-The observables and computed values are recorded as dependencies of the running transaction.
+The observables and computable values are recorded as dependencies of the running transaction.
 This makes it possible for Arez to monitor the dependencies and re-scheduled the observer that created the `tracking` transaction when the dependencies change.